trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

 ## Changing Tracks

-The return value of a step is key to defer to another track.
+The return value of a step is key to deviate to another track.

-If added with the `>` method, the step won't be able to defer to the left track, regardless of what it returns or does.
+If added with the `>` method, the step won't be able to deviate to the left track, regardless of what it returns or does.

 An easy way to allow a step to change the track is to attach it using `&`.
-Now, the step's return value is evaluated, if `falsey`, it will defer to the left track.
+Now, the step's return value is evaluated, if `falsey`, it will deviate to the left track.

     class Edit < Trailblazer::Operation
       MyValidator = ->(input, options) { options["params"][:id].blank? }